William Henry Lynn: Career

 Among Lynn's most prominent designs working on his own were his work at Queen's University, Belfast, the Carlisle Memorial Methodist Church, Carlisle Circus, Belfast (1872–5; now semi-derelict and being restored) and the Ruskinian "Venetian" Gothic Belfast Bank on College Green, Dublin (1892), now housing a grand pub.
 Among his other later public commissions in Belfast were the Central Library (1883–8), the Bank Buildings (1895–1900), and Campbell College (1891–4).
-In part on the success of the Chester Town Hall he was commissioned to produce designs for Paisley Town Hall in Scotland (1875–82), and Barrow-in-Furness Town Hall in North Lancashire (1882–87), as well as the extension (1891–95) to the Italianate Harbour Office, Belfast.
+Lynn was commissioned (1888–90) by the distiller, James Bruce, to design Benburb Manor (now Benburb Priory) in Co Tyrone.
+In part on the success of the Chester Town Hall he was commissioned to produce designs for Paisley Town Hall in Scotland (1875–82), and Barrow-in-Furness Town Hall in Cumbria (previously North Lancashire) (1882–87), as well as the extension (1891–95) to the Italianate Harbour Office, Belfast.

 One of his last designs was for the baptistry of St Anne's Cathedral, Belfast in 1915.
 He died that same year and is buried in Belfast City Cemetery.

+Lynn served as president of the Royal Institute of the Architects of Ireland from 1886 to 1889.